Ragazzi Wine and Pasta

 While pasta is the star of the food show here, Williams also showcases the Spanish cooking techniques he learned in the kitchens of Madrid and Barcelona.
 So, expect to dig into Spanish-inflected bar snacks, such as pork croquettes and Cantabrian anchovies on sourdough, on the regular.
-A few simple salads (such as shaved cabbage with hazelnut and pecorino) make the cut, too, along with a chocolate and coffee tart or daily-churned gelato for dessert.
+A few simple salads (such as shaved cabbage with reggiano and pepitas) make the cut, too, along with a chocolate and coffee tart or daily-churned gelato for dessert.

 The restaurant is constantly bustling, so do yourself a favour and make a booking here.